 - add all other ingredients except icing sugar.

 - work by hand until dough has a non-sticky consistency.

 - sprinkle some almond flour on a sheet of parchment paper and place the pastry on top.

-- cover with another sheet of parchment paper and flatten with a rolling pin to 2-3mm height.
+- cover with another sheet of parchment paper (or cling film) and flatten with a rolling pin to 2-3mm height.

-- smear butter on a pancake pan and heat it up on high heat.
+- smear butter on a pancake pan and place over high heat.

 - when the butter starts to sizzle, reduce heat to a minimum and add the biscuits.